ArthurCRodrigues/djangoLearning/LVL_1/readme.md

 ## Templates

 Templates will contain the static parts of an HTML page (skeleton).
+By combining views to templates, you're able to generate dynamic HTML content after API calls.
+You can do this by using template tags.

 ### Template Tags